-When it comes to art in Brighton, the off-beat English seaside city known for its artistic spirit, you can’t walk five minutes without passing an independent art gallery.
-These great little places champion and nurture the talents of our local artists, and are fun to hop around, but there’s an ‘art gallery’ with a twist hiding in plain sight on Brighton beach I really want to show you.
+When it comes to looking at art in Brighton, the off-beat English seaside city known for its creative spirit, you can’t walk five minutes without passing an independent gallery.
+There’s no doubt these great little places champion and nurture the talents of our local artists, and are fun to hop around, but there’s an ‘art gallery with a twist hiding in plain sight on Brighton beach I want to show you.

 I know what you’re thinking though.
 “Hang on!
 That doesn’t look like an art gallery?
 That looks like a fenced of hunk o junk, filled with rubbish and old fishing nets!”
 Well, yes, I agree it doesn’t look like a traditional art gallery.
 And yes, you would not be the first person to consider walking past it without giving it a second thought, dismissing it as nothing in particular.
 However, look closer, and you’ll see that hidden within is a magical collection of sculptures – some up to eight-foot-high – of figurines decorated beautifully in flint and shells from the beach.

 Let me give you a moment to take it in the sight of this curious collection of ancient-looking statues.
 Don’t they wear the pink light of the morning well?
 When I spotted them bathed in the sunrise on a recent morning run, I just had to stop to capture them, even though it involved risking losing my iPhone, as I precariously snapped through gaps in the fence.